csiro-robotics/locus/README.md

 # Locus

-This repository is an open-source implementation of the ICRA 2021 paper: [Locus: LiDAR-based Place Recognition using Spatiotemporal Higher-Order Pooling](https://arxiv.org/abs/2011.14497)
+This repository is an open-source implementation of the ICRA 2021 paper: [Locus: LiDAR-based Place Recognition using Spatiotemporal Higher-Order Pooling](https://arxiv.org/abs/2011.14497).

 ## Method overview.
+*Locus* is a global descriptor for large-scale place recognition using sequential 3D LiDAR point clouds.
+It encodes topological relationships and temporal consistency of scene components to obtain a discriminative and view-point invariant scene representation.

 ![](./utils/docs/pipeline.png)